 Our three radio brands - Fever, Nasha and Radio One, continued to engage listeners across cities.
 We successfully managed the acquisition of Radio One and integrated it with our existing radio portfolio.
 Radio One has operations spread across 7 metro cities including Delhi, Mumbai, Bengaluru, Kolkata, Chennai, Pune and Ahmedabad.
-With this acquisition, we are counted amongst the top radio companies in the country and the leader in metro markets.
-We have derived synergies from the acquisition during the year.
-Our focus on solutions business also yielded good results.
+With this acquisition, we are counted amongst the top radio companies in 01-16 the country and the leader in metro markets.